Connect with us

 This drawing, which has the particulars of the project, is labelled as the mother drawing of all the drawings used in the construction field.

-Common types of architectural drawings include site plan, working plan, section drawing, elevation drawings, and detail drawings.
+Common types of architectural drawings include site plans, working plans, section drawings, elevation drawings, and detail drawings.

-(i.)
-Site plan: Defined as a large-scale drawing indicating the full scope of the site for a project, a site plan is the primary drawing used for marking out the design on site.
+A site plan can be described as a drawing on a large scale, showing the wholly included area for a project site.
+This is often the primary drawing used for marking out the design on site.

 (ii.)
 Working plan: This type of drawing provides the details of horizontal measurements of the building, thickness of walls, empty spaces within the building, as well as the locations of columns.